shweta-yadav15/Recommendations-with-IBM/README.md

 ## Motivation

 IBM has an online data science community where members can post tutorials, notebooks, articles, and datasets.
-For this project I will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.
+For this project I will be  analyzing the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.

 ## I. Exploratory Data Analysis